The 5 Best POS Systems for Small Businesses in Canada

 Toast POS terminal, shot from side

-On top of being heat and spill resistant, Toast's POS terminal has two flexible screens.
+On top of being heat and spill resistant, Toast's POS terminal comes with flexible screens.
 This can improve visibility for employees and customers alike.
 Source: Expert Market

 Toast: Testing summary